ssvb/ssvb.github.com/_posts/2013-06-27-fullhd-x11-desktop-performance-of-the-allwinner-a10.md

 like a hardware workaround for a software problem :-) But even older processors such as Cortex-A8 still need to be fast.

+<b>Update</b>: turns out that the significantly better benchmark results
+can't be credited to the use of the huge pages alone.
+The "hugectl" tool from libhugetlbfs overrides glibc heap allocation and by default does not ever return memory to the system.
+While heap shrink/grow operations performed in normal conditions (without hugectl) are not particularly cheap in some cases.
+In any case, the primary purpose of using huge pages via hugectl was to ensure reproducible cairo-perf-trace benchmark results, and it did the job.
+Still TLB misses are a major problem for some operations with 2D graphics.
+Something like drawing a vertical scrollbar, where accessing each new scanline triggers a TLB miss with 4KiB pages.
+Or image rotation.

 ## So what can be done?

 The 32bpp color depth with 1920x1080 resolution on Allwinner A10 is quite unfortunate